NASA’s Astrobiology Program Evolving to Meet the Future

 The RCNs will not themselves be a source of research funding for the community.
 Instead, participation in an RCN is voluntary and open to awardees funded under the established research programs in Research Opportunities in Space and Earth Science (ROSES).
 Thus, researchers supported by multiple NASA divisions — or perhaps even other government funding agencies — can participate in any RCN.
 The openness and flexibility of the RCN makes it the ideal structure for organizing the dynamic and highly interdisciplinary field of Astrobiology.
 These new networks will each focus on a key challenge identified in the 2015 Astrobiology Strategy, a document prepared by the broad Astrobiology science community in consultation with NASA.

 “The RCNs are a means to better coordinate our researchers, but they do not alter the way NASA funds astrobiology research,” said Mary Voytek, senior scientist for NASA’s Astrobiology Program.
-“Astrobiology proposals will be reviewed and selected for funding through the usual competitive grants-selection process, described in ROSES.”
+“Astrobiology proposals, including the new Interdisciplinary Consortia for Astrobiology Research (ICAR), will be reviewed and selected for funding through the usual competitive grants-selection process, described in ROSES.”

 In addition, NASA’s Astrobiology Program plans to issue a new solicitation in 2019 for large geographically-distributed teams with multi-year interdisciplinary research plans to address focused questions in Astrobiology.